deadlyvipers/dojo_rules/introduction.md

-Hi Dojo this is Norival
+Hi Dojo this is Norival (JavaScript)